nexssp/test/README.md

 ],
 ```

-- equal - is used to compare values.
+- equal, match - is used to compare values. (also you can use regular expression, see above example)
-- notEqual
+- notEqual, notMatch - negative of equal, match

 ```json
 nexsstests: [